akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She wrapped her arms around herself, suddenly cold.
 They were simple and kind words, but her expression showed strange and lonely terrors, stirred up from deep inside her soul.

-He looked toward the lane, then back at her.
+He looked towards the lane, then back at her.
 “I cannot promise you that I know how to be a husband.
 I do not.
 I have watched my father’s court, but I have never had a home.”
 His voice was steady, but she could hear something beneath it—something that sounded like fear.
 “But I can promise you this: If you will have me, I will come to you.
 I will learn your ways.
 I will be there when you need me, and I will stand aside when you do not.
 I will not take you from your father.
 I will not take Stanwey.
 Because I see how you love him.”

 *A king’s son, no less, calling it love.
 Falling apart in front of him was not weakness after all.*